Sheet Music Plus: History

-Sean P Doherty- Operations Manager
+On 27 February 2017, it was announced that Sverica Capital Management would sell Sheet Music Plus to music publisher Hal Leonard.
+In 2023, Hal Leonard was purchased by Muse Group, bringing Sheet Music Plus under their purview.

 Canadian Choral Center

 In 2012 Sheet Music Plus partnered with the Canadian Choral Center in Winnipeg, Manitoba in Canada.
 The founder, Judy Pringle, is a choral music specialist and ran the company herself for many years.
 The Canadian Choral Center ships to over 10,000 customers across Canada with their exclusive customs-free shipping to Canada.
 Judy publishes a regular choral newsletter and is a prominent figure in the Canadian choral music scene.